-In America’s heartland and one of the states hit hardest by the current opioid epidemic, Ohio’s workers’ compensation system will soon drop Oxycodone as a covered prescription.
+In America’s heartland and one of the states hit hardest by the current opioid epidemic, Ohio’s workers’ compensation system will soon drop Oxycontin as a covered prescription.

-Effective June 1, 2019, the Ohio Bureau of Workers’ Compensation (BWC) will no longer pay for the most commonly abused opioid painkiller, Oxycodone.
-This change will affect those covered by the BWC, which is one of the few state monopolistic workers’ compensation systems and the largest state-run insurance system in the U.S.
+Effective June 1, 2019, the Ohio Bureau of Workers’ Compensation (BWC) will no longer pay for the most commonly abused opioid painkiller, Oxycontin.
+This change will affect those covered by the BWC, which is one of the few state monopolistic workers’ compensation systems and the largest state-run insurance system in the US.

-Instead, Oxycodone will be replaced with what the BWC Chief Medical Officer, Terry Welsh, calls “an equally effective but harder-to-abuse drug” named Xtampza ER.
+Instead, Oxycontin will be replaced with what the BWC Chief Medical Officer, Terry Welsh, calls “an equally effective but harder-to-abuse drug” named Xtampza.
 The new drug, Xtampza, is engineered to resist manipulation common in abused drugs, including being able to be crushed, snorted or injected.